 Geranium x 'Rozanne' Plant Patent #12,175Item #2308 USDA Hardiness Zone: 4 - 10

 Great small-scale groundcover for rock gardens!
 Dwarf spreading form with dainty violet flowers that show color for many months.
-Deep green foliage is lightly marbled chartreuse.
+Lush mound of deep green foliage is lightly marbled chartreuse.
 Nearly evergreen in most climates.
 2008 Perennial Plant of the Year.
 From Rozanne and Friends.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Spreading mound reaches 15 in. high, 24 to 36 in. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 20 in. tall, spreading 24 in. wide.

-- CareCare InformationProvide enriched, well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Best with dappled shade in hottest summer climates; mulch root zone to keep roots cool, avoiding the crown.
-Apply a slow-release fertilizer when new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationProvide organically rich, moist, well-drained soil.
+Site in dappled shade in hottest summer climates; mulch root zone to keep roots cool, avoiding the crown.
+Water deeply, regularly during the first growing season to establish an extensive root system; once established, maintain evenly moist soil.
+Apply fertilizer in early spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This very hardy Geranium was discovered by the famed English plantsman Adrian Bloom.